Chart Color Schemes

 Coonabarabran has shown very soft population growth performance across periods assessed by AreaSearch

-Coonabarabran's population, as of August 2025, is approximately 8,033 people.
-This figure represents an increase of 112 individuals since the 2021 Census, which reported a population of 7,921.
-The growth is inferred from the estimated resident population of 7,955 in June 2024 and an additional 43 validated new addresses since the Census date.
-This results in a population density of 0.80 persons per square kilometer.
-Coonabarabran's 1.4% growth since the census is within 1.8 percentage points of the SA4 region (3.2%), indicating competitive growth fundamentals.
-Overseas migration was the primary driver of population gains during this period.
+Coonabarabran's population, as of November 2025, is around 8,052.
+This figure represents an increase of 131 people since the 2021 Census, which recorded a population of 7,921.
+The growth was inferred from the estimated resident population of 7,956 in June 2024 and an additional 51 validated new addresses since the Census date.
+This results in a population density ratio of 0.80 persons per square kilometer.
+Coonabarabran's 1.7% growth since the census places it within 1.7 percentage points of its SA4 region (3.4%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decrease by 774 persons by 2041.
+Looking ahead, population projections indicate a decline over this period, with the area's population expected to contract by 774 persons by 2041.
 However, growth is anticipated in specific age cohorts, notably the 85 and over age group, which is projected to increase by 80 people.

 Frequently Asked Questions - Population